Last updated on December 10th, 2020

-This is the tempeh I found from Whole Food Markets:
+This is the tempeh I bought from Target:

-Popular way of preparing tempeh dishes in Indonesia includes deep-frying them and eat them as snacks or cooked with sambal (like this recipe below), cooked into curry, and saute with other vegetables and sambal.
-Common usage of tempeh in North America that I’ve seen is using tempeh as patties in burger.
-A great source of protein for those who seeks vegetarian option.
+A popular way of preparing tempeh dishes in Indonesia includes deep-frying them and eat them as snacks like this Tempeh Mendoan or cooked with sambal (like this recipe below), cooked into curry, and saute with other vegetables and sambal.
+Common usage of tempeh in North America that I’ve seen is using tempeh as patties in a burger.
+A great source of protein for those who seek vegetarian option.

-My personal favorite of tempeh dishes is this sambal goreng tempeh / fried tempeh with spicy sauce.
-The tempeh is deep-fried and then cooked with a spicy, sweet, and slightly tangy sauce.
+My personal favorite of tempeh dishes is this sambal goreng tempeh.
+The tempeh is deep-fried or pan-fried and then cooked with a spicy, sweet, and slightly tangy sauce.
 This goes very well as side dish with nasi lemak /coconut milk rice and lontong sayur /rice cake with vegetables and meat.
 If you ask me, just a plain steamed white rice will do with this sambal goreng tempeh 🙂

-- In a medium-size skillet or wok, preheat about 2 Tbsp of oil.
-Add in the chili, shallots, garlic, shrimp paste, galangal powder and saute until really fragrant, about 3 minutes.
-Add in the tamarind paste, water and palm sugar.
-Stir to mix and until the palm sugar melted and started to reduce and caramelized.
-Add in the fried tempeh and stir to mix everything.
-Have a taste and season with salt as needed.
+- In a large skillet or wok, preheat about 2 Tbsp of oil.
+Add the ground ingredients and stir fry for 3 minutes.
+Add shrimp paste, tamarind paste and palm sugar.
+The sambal turns darker and thicker as the sugar caramelizes.
+Add roasted peanuts (if you use) ,the fried tempeh and stir to mix everything to make sure the sambal sauce is coating everything evenly.
+Have a taste and season with more salt and sugar as needed.
 It should be spicy, sweet, and slightly tangy